w3c/Guide/meetings/mixed-mode.md

 Getting your agenda right is the most effective way to have a smooth meeting.
 It allows participants to prepare in advance, focus on a limited set of topics, ensure progress, and accommodate timezone constraints for required remote participants.
 The Group Chairs are expected to provide an agenda of the meeting in advance.

 Organize the timing around your agenda items and consider working in smaller groups:
-* Not all agenda items require everyone to be there
+* not all agenda items require everyone to be there
-* Smaller groups/breakouts means better timezone management
+* smaller groups/breakouts means better timezone management
-* Require reports from the smaller groups
+* require reports from the smaller groups

 Don't expect to cover everything within one or two days: not all items may make it to a face-to-face meeting.
 Favor items that require a non-remote meeting (eg whiteboard), based on in-room participation.
 Otherwise organize dedicated remote meetings for the other agenda items.